-The guide is for first time residents who will be moving to campus to live in the residence halls in August 2016.
-Before you move to campus, please read the A to Z Guide to Residence Hall & Furnished Apartment Living.
+This guide is for first-time residents moving to campus who will live in the residence halls beginning August 2017.
+Before moving on campus, please read the A to Z Guide to Residence Hall & Furnished Apartment Living.

-The residence halls will open for fall semester at 8 a.m. on Wednesday, August 17.
-Check in prior to 11:30 p.m. is strongly encouraged.
+The residence halls will open for fall semester Wednesday, August 16, 2017 at 8 a.m.
+Please plan to arrive before 10 p.m. to check in.

-New students with a housing assignment are to report directly to the residence hall assigned.
-Short term parking for unloading vehicles will be available in the firelanes.
-Parking zone CH in the lots around the residence halls will be unrestricted through Sunday, August 21.
+New students with a housing assignment are to report directly to their assigned residence hall.
+Short term parking for unloading vehicles will be available in the fire lanes.
+Parking enforcement in the CH zones will begin at 11 p.m. on Sunday, August 20.

 To protect the health and safety of everyone, we cannot permit some items in the buildings.
 These lists of necessary, optional and prohibited items will help you determine what you need to leave at home.